Subalaggarwal/Cattle-Classifier/Readme.md

 ### 🧩 Prerequisites
 - Python **3.8+**
-- Basic knowledge of PyTorch and Streamlit (optional)
+- Basic knowledge of PyTorch and Streamlit

 ### 🛠️ Setup